I’m a sucker for great souvenirs, and one of my very favorite souvenirs from all of my travels is a frazada from an antique shop in Arequipa, Peru.

-In Arequipa, a stunning city known for being constructed from white stone from nearby volcanoes, the streets around the UNESCO-recognized walled monastery are lined with dealers of antiquities ranging from the recently discarded vintage to priceless treasures.
+In Arequipa, a stunning city constructed from white stone from nearby volcanoes, the streets around the UNESCO-recognized walled monastery are lined with dealers of antiquities ranging from the recently discarded vintage to priceless treasures.

 Why Frazada Blankets are Special